paraschadha2052/NewsApp/README.md

 # NewsApp
-Android app to show news using an API
+Android app to show news using an newsapi.org